Delaware River Watershed Fellowship 2023 At The John James Audubon Center at Mill Grove

 - Occasional evening and weekend hours required.

-- Valid state driver’s license required OR proficient with public transportation.
+- Valid state driver’s license and access to a reliable vehicle required OR proficient with public transportation.

 The National Audubon Society is a federal contractor and an Equal Opportunity Employer (EOE).
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability or protected veteran status.
 We are committed to a policy of nondiscrimination, inclusion and equal opportunity and actively seek a diverse pool of candidates in this search.

 The National Audubon Society endeavors to keep our careers site accessible to any and all users.
 If you would like to contact us regarding the accessibility of our website or need assistance completing the application process, please contact Accommodations@audubon.org.
 This contact information is for accommodation requests only and cannot be used to inquire about the status of applications.

 All new hires must be fully vaccinated prior to their start of employment unless they are pre-qualified by HR for exemption.